MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/porting-overview.md

 ## Recommended development setups

+It's important to keep your projects up-to-date, whether or not your porting an app to another target device.
+Refer to the engine-based resources listed below for our current recommendations.

 ### Unity

 Our current recommendation for Unity development with Mixed Reality is **Unity 2019 LTS using the Legacy XR package**.
 If you're project uses the Mixed Reality Toolkit, double-check that you're on the latest version, which is currently **MRTK-Unity 2.5**.